Films by Title: "H"

 Heritage of the Black West (1995) - Heritage of the Black West is a new film that examines the past and contemporary presence of African Americans in the American West.
 The film includes interviews African, African-American and Native Americans in the history that black men and women have played in the expansion of the West and cattle ranching.
 This educational documentary is designed especially for use in the classroom.
 Documentary, 25 min., VHS, dir: St. Clair Bourne.

-Hero Ain't Nothing But a Sandwich, A (1977) - Thirteen year old Benjie who lives in the Watts area of Los Angeles with his mother (Cicely Tyson) suffers from resentment of his mother's live-in friend (Paul Winfield).
+Hero Ain't Nothing but a Sandwich, A (1977) - Thirteen year old Benjie who lives in the Watts area of Los Angeles with his mother (Cicely Tyson) suffers from resentment of his mother's live-in friend (Paul Winfield).
 Major problems arise when Benjie (Larry B. Scott) turns to drugs.
-Drama, 107 min., VHS, dir: Ralph Nelson.
+Drama, 107 min., DVD, VHS, dir: Ralph Nelson.

 Heroi, O (The Hero) (2004) - Struggling after a 30-year civil war, Angola, as depicted by the characters in this film, is determined to be whole again.
 The tales of individuals and families are woven together to reveal a portrait of perseverance.
 Drama, 97 min., DVD, dir: Zeze Gamboa.